BEMRosetta/BEMRosetta/README.md

 ### - Other

-All files, mesh, Nemoh or BEM files, can be loaded by Drag and Drop or Copy and Paste from file explorer in Windows and Linux.
+All files, mesh, case or BEM files, can be loaded by Drag and Drop or Copy and Paste from file explorer in Windows and Linux.

 <p align="center">
   <img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/Underwater.png" width="45%" title="Underwater mesh and waterline">